 He says: "Paramanuparamahattvantosya vashiakaraha"

-paramanu = the minutest atom; parama = the greatest; mahattvaha = infinity; antaha = end; asya = in the yogi; vashikaraha = purview.
+paramanu = the minutest atom; parama = the greatest; mahattvaha = infinity; antaha = end; asya = in the yogi; vashikaraha = purview, control.

-"Then the minutest atom, to the greatest and the infinite comes under your purview."
+"Then the minutest atom, to the greatest and the infinite comes under your control."

 Then, the smaller than the smallest and bigger than the biggest comes within this purview of operation.
 Nature loves you and starts supporting you.
-From the atom, smaller than the smallest, to the bigger than the biggest, comes within the purview of your operation of life.
 [That is potentiality; the whole universe is in you and within your reach.]

 Patanjali said, "All forms of yoga lead to meditation, which is the higher yoga."